SteveSchilz/Solitaire/Documentataion/Devlog.md

 TODO:
   * Add more paint text to non-face cards.
   * Add zoom game?
+  * Enable the undo/redo items based on the undo stack.
+    * Will require keeping a pointer to them, unless maybe I can change those to inherit or own the QActions?

+# Date: 09/12/23 (Tues) (3.5hrs)
+  * Initial work on undo commands
+  * Working undo/redo for clicks on the mHand stack.
+  * Implemented a bunch of undo commands for the click-to-move features
+    * Have some issues with faceUp being handled correctly

 # Date: 09/07/23 (Thurs)
   * split game constructor up into a bunch of methods.
 Passing parameters to these methods